-Project goal: Save heirloom apple trees in Yosemite Valley and preserve a visible legacy from the park’s early years.
+Project goal: Save heirloom apple trees planted in Yosemite Valley during the mid-1800s.

-Why this work matters: In the 1850s, Yosemite homesteaders planted orchards to grow produce for the people and livestock that were surging into the newly publicized part of the Sierra.
-Today, those still-standing orchards are recognized not just for their rare heirloom fruits, but also as links to the park’s pioneer past.
+Why this work matters: In the 1850s, people planted orchards in Yosemite Valley to grow produce for the people and livestock that were surging into the newly publicized part of the Sierra Nevada.

 Curry Orchard, in eastern Yosemite Valley, is part of the Camp Curry Historic District, one of several areas in the park designated as “worthy of preservation” by the National Register of Historic Places.
 The apple trees that once flourished in that historic orchard, however, have fallen into poor condition after decades without concerted horticultural care.
 Unpruned branches and dead limbs sag over the Curry Village parking lot.
 The unwieldy overgrowth limits space for vehicles, creates a safety hazard, and impedes efforts to harvest apples before the fruit lures black bears into the parking area.

-The orchard is degraded, but not doomed.
-This project builds on a 2019 donor-supported analysis that identified Curry Orchard as one of the park’s most historically significant orchards — and as a resource ripe for restoration.
+This project builds on a 2019 donor-supported analysis that identified Curry Orchard as one of the park’s most historically significant orchards.
 Using a technique known as restorative pruning, a team of National Park Service arborists will stabilize, shape and strengthen the trees by carefully clipping branches and removing dead and broken limbs.

-How your support helps: Your gifts will catalyze arborists’ efforts to reinvigorate century-old apple trees and restore the historical character of a 19th-century orchard, which will improve safety in the Curry Village parking area, create opportunities to educate visitors about life in the Valley in the 1800s, and even improve the park’s ability to deter Yosemite’s bears from seeking food in a high-traffic area.
+How your support helps: Your gifts will catalyze arborists’ efforts to reinvigorate century-old apple trees and restore the historical character of a 19th-century orchard, which will improve safety in the Curry Village parking area, create educational opportunities, and even improve the park’s ability to deter Yosemite’s bears from seeking food in a high-traffic area.